Techatrix/PAccem/README.md

 Lines:      1.876
 Characters: 46.307

-Read TODO for more Information about the progress of development.
+Look at Projects for more Information about the progress of development.